Zeus is a stylish, simple, non-invasive device to prevent snoring.

 Evidently there is a desperate need to find some method of preventing snoring which is not only effective but also inexpensive and unobtrusive.

-Morgan Innovation & Technology have developed a new device to tackle both snoring and the more severe condition of OSA.
+Morgan Innovation & Technology have developed a new device to tackle snoring and improve the lives of both snorers and their partners alike.

 Zeus is small, unobtrusive, reusable and attaches underneath the chin with disposable adhesive stimulation pads.
 Treatment is carried out by the application of mild electrical stimulation to the pads attached under the chin.
 Pulses of stimulation contract the muscles in the throat associated with maintaining clear and open airways, but without waking the user.